AP FACT CHECK: Rhetoric from Trump, Biden in the non-debate

 At least three people connected to Biden’s campaign have tested positive for the coronavirus, leading the campaign to suspend in-person events for Harris through Monday.

-Associated Press writers Darlene Superville in Greenville, North Carolina, and Kevin Freking in Washington contributed to this report.
+Associated Press writers Amanda Seitz, Josh Boak, David Klepper, Darlene Superville and Kevin Freking contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.